tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `mindist` and `maxdist`: the minimum/maximum distance to the player for controlling the spawn.
 By default, this is equal to 24/120.
 * `minverticaldist` and `maxverticaldist`: the minimum/maximum vertical distance to the player for controlling the spawn.
 * `minheight` and `maxheight`: the minimum/maximum height of the spawn.
 By default, this is 1/256
-* `norestrictions`: remove the mob specific (usually light related) restrictions on spawning
+* `norestrictions`: remove the mob specific (usually light related) restrictions on spawning and also prevent 'position' spawn events from firing
 * `inliquid`: if true then allow spawning in any liquid (this will ignore the mob specific restrictions it might have on spawning in liquids)
 * `inwater`: if true then allow spawning in water (this will ignore the mob specific restrictions it might have on spawning in liquids)
 * `inlava`: if true then allow spawning in lava (this will ignore the mob specific restrictions it might have on spawning in liquids)